CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/DER.2.2 Provision for IT forensics.txt

 The following specific threats and vulnerabilities are of particular importance for provisioning for IT forensics:

 ### 2 1 Infringement of legal framework
-For IT forensic investigations, all data deemed necessary are often copied, saved and evaluated.
+For IT forensic investigations, all data deemed necessary are often copied, secured and evaluated.
 This usually includes personal data of employees or partners.
 Is it z.
 Unfounded and without the Privacy Commissioner is involved, accessed, the institution violates legal regulations, such.
 For example, if the earmarking is disregarded.
 It is also possible that, for example, it can be deduced from the collected data how employees behave, or a relationship to them can be established.
 As a result, there is a risk that internal regulations will also be violated.

 ### 2 2 Loss of evidence through incorrect or incomplete preservation of evidence